KeisGSmit/5IngredientFoods/README.md

     - Clicking on Cancel closes the modal
     - Clicking on delete deletes that recipe.
 - Appliances Promotion
-    - In the "appliances" section there are cards with different applainces
+    - In the "appliances" section there are cards with different appliances
     - Clicking on the individual links takes a user to the official site where that appliance will be sold.